johnnyyin0/Johnny-Yin/README.md

 <div align="center">

-# Welcome to my GitHub
+# Welcome to my GitHub!

 I am a software developer, who's passionate about learning and continously exploring new technologies!